GitSoks/mqtt-led-controller-ui/README.md

 #### Option 1: Using Docker with an included MQTT Broker

-( skip this step if you want the use the GUI in a local python environment )
+(skip this step if you want to use the GUI in a local python environment)

 1. Clone the repository: